ssdeaton/finance-agent/README.md

 # Finance Agent Tutorial

 The tutorial demonstrates tool calling with LLMs through a finance agent powered by Claude AI.
-You'll see how to implement an agentic loop that lets Claude dynamically invoke tools, run multiple actions in parallel for efficiency, and return structured JSON responses.
+It runs an agentic loop that lets Claude dynamically invoke tools and run multiple actions in parallel.

 ## Prerequisites